Museum Stories

 Exclusive: Staff’s Favorite Artworks from Virginia Museum of Fine Arts

-Kate Wojtczak 22 April 2021 min Read
+Kate Wojtczak 13 November 2025 min Read

 Virginia Museum of Fine Arts

-VMFA is definitely worth a visit, not only for its amazing collections and special exhibitions, like Virginia Arcadia, but also the museum’s theater and library.
+VMFA is definitely worth a visit, not only for its amazing collections and special exhibitions, like Virginia Arcadia, but also for the museum’s theater and library.
 It is definitely worth checking their educational programs; everybody should find something for themselves.
 Did you know that VMFA was the first art museum in the United States to introduce night hours?
 The museum’s legendary director, Leslie Cheek Jr., was also the originator of the “Artmobile”, a mobile tractor-trailer that carried exhibits to rural areas since 1953.

 Artemisia Gentileschi, Cupid and Venus, ca.1926, Virginia Museum of Fine Arts, Richmond, VA, USA.